lzero1115/BVH/README.md

 This repository provides a straightforward tutorial for learning **Bounding Volume Hierarchy (BVH)**.

-This project refers to the [computer-graphics-bounding-volume-hierarchy](https://github.com/alecjacobson/computer-graphics-bounding-volume-hierarchy) assignment.
+This project refers to the [computer-graphics-bounding-volume-hierarchy](https://github.com/alecjacobson/computer-graphics-bounding-volume-hierarchy) assignment, with newly version libigl.
 Please refer to the original repository for more detailed theoretical information.

 ## Installation